-Report it! - report an instance of dog fouling using our online form.
+Report it! - report an instance of dog fouling online.

-Whoopsies, doo-doos and poos are some of the cute names that are used to give a pleasant name to what is rather unpleasant subject.
+Whoopsies and poos are some of the cute names that are used to give a pleasant name to what is a rather unpleasant subject.

 Allowing your dog to foul on open spaces and failing to clear it up is irresponsible, highly unpleasant and also potentially dangerous.
 Dog faeces carry many germs.
 A child who plays where a dog has fouled can pick up germs which lead to illness.
 In extreme cases this may result in blindness.